Summer NIA Training

 in Experimental Aging Research

-The Summer Training Course provides intense exposure to current concepts in experimental aging research for 15-20 research scientists.
+The 23nd Annual Summer Training Course provides intense exposure to current concepts in experimental aging research for 15-20 research scientists.
 It is designed primarily for junior faculty and advanced fellows with at least two years postdoctoral experience in cell or molecular biology or a related field.
-Senior scientists who wish to learn about current aging research are also welcome.
+Senior scientists who wish to learn about current aging research are also welcome to apply.

-Each day includes: i) overview lectures on a pivotal topic in modern aging research; ii) development workshops allowing trainees to present a research application, which will be critiqued by workshop faculty with aging expertise; iii) faculty research talks on selected topics.
-Faculty for the 2014 course include some of the world's leading scientists in the aging and longevity research community.
+Each day includes: i) overview lectures on a pivotal topic in modern aging research; ii) development workshops at which trainees present a research proposal, which will be critiqued by workshop faculty with aging expertise; iii) faculty research talks on selected topics.
+Faculty for the 2015 course include some of the world's leading scientists in the aging and longevity research community.

-CV including publications and at least one letter of recommendation.
-The course provides expert feedback on your research plans, similar to that of a NIA study section.
-Therefore, please submit a grant proposal-like abstract and if desired, up to a one-page supplemental description of your research interests.
+Application Requirements: CV including publications and one letter of recommendation.
+The course provides feedback on your research plans, similar to that of a NIA study section.
+Therefore, please also submit a one half page grant proposal-like abstract.